-The breast lift operation is performed under general anesthesia or heavy sedation combined with a local anesthetic.
 Every woman has different patterns of sagging in her breasts.
 The larger the degree of sagging, the wider the base of the breasts becomes.
 This usually makes the breasts the most flattened, as well.
 Dr. Hunsaker uses three incision patterns for this procedure, depending on your unique needs:

-- Anchor incision – This method circles the areola, drops down to the breast crease, and then extends outward in both directions, similar to the shape of an anchor.
+This method circles the areola, drops down to the breast crease, and then extends outward in both directions, similar to the shape of an anchor.
 The anchor incision allows for the most skin removal and tissue adjustment, but it also creates the largest scar.

 In each method, Dr. Hunsaker lifts and reshapes the breast tissue to compensate for sagging and stretching.
 The nipples and areolae are moved to a higher position to match the new profile of the breasts.
 Extra skin can be removed around the areolae to make them smaller.
 The final step is to trim away excess sagging skin.
 If you’ve opted to augment your breasts, at this point pockets are created and the implants are placed using the incisions made for the lift.